 Read this related post: Most Artists Fail!
 5 Reasons Why Things Go Wrong And Your Solution

-When you present your art for sale it must meet a need,
+When you present your art for sale it must meet the needs of the customer.

 It might be more accurate to swap the word ‘need’ for the word ‘want’ because art is very much a discretionary buy.
-No one really ‘needs’ it.
+No one really ‘needs’ art.

 In order to supply their demands, you must stop thinking about yourself and your desires and concentrate on the wishes of your prospective customers.